Europe · Principality • Andorra la Vella • Grandvalira • Pyrenees

 Flaming Catalan Rum Coffee

-Ingredients:100ml dark rum, 1 tablespoon sugar, 1 cinnamon stick, Peel of half a lemon, 3-4 coffee beans, 150ml strong hot coffee
+Ingredients:100ml dark rum · 1 tablespoon sugar · 1 cinnamon stick · Peel of half a lemon · 3-4 coffee beans · 150ml strong hot coffee

 Preparation:1.
-Pour rum into a wide heatproof pan 2.
-Add sugar, cinnamon stick, lemon peel, and coffee beans 3.
-Heat gently while stirring to dissolve sugar 4.
-Carefully ignite the rum with a long match 5.
-Let it flame for 2-3 minutes, stirring slowly 6.
-Extinguish by pouring in hot coffee 7.
-Serve immediately in heatproof cups
+Pour rum into a wide heatproof pan.
+2. Add sugar, cinnamon stick, lemon peel, and coffee beans.
+3. Heat gently while stirring to dissolve sugar.
+4. Carefully ignite the rum with a long match.
+5. Let it flame for 2-3 minutes, stirring slowly.
+6. Extinguish by pouring in hot coffee.
+7. Serve immediately in heatproof cups.

 Andorra has a mountain climate with cold winters and mild summers.
 At the capital (1,023m), temperatures range from -1°C in January to 20°C in July.
 Higher elevations see heavy snowfall from November through April, making ski season reliable.
+Summer days are warm and sunny with cool nights — perfect for hiking.

 Season